Add simple API for creating new content elements

 3) Ability to add headerData from within content element (still needs more work, only a primitive solution for now).

-#2 Updated by Benni Mack almost 10 years ago
+#2 Updated by Benni Mack about 10 years ago

 The approach sounds right.
 I'd split up the patch in three RFCs as well.